LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Background: LLM plugin architecture

 We consider both security and NLP researchers and practitioners to be among our target audience with this paper.
 We rely heavily on threat modeling, a common technique in computer security.
 For the benefit of non-security readers, we provide some background here.

-Threat modeling is a process to systematically uncover vulnerabilities in a system with a goal to improve its security.
+Threat modeling is a process to systematically uncover vulnerabilities in a system with a goal to improve its security~\cite{swiderski2004threat,schneier1999attack}.
 The vulnerabilities uncovered during the threat modeling can be structured in an \textit{attack taxonomy}, which thematically groups different classes of potential attack.
 The attack taxonomy provides information related to the objectives of the attacker and the potential mechanisms it could use to achieve the objectives.
 This structured information is used by system designers to triage and eliminate the potential attack mechanisms or the classes of attacks.
 To identify the threats, security analysts use a variety of techniques, including surveying existing security and privacy literature that closely relates to the system, domain knowledge, and parallels from the real-world.

-The goal of threat modeling is to not just reveal the novel attacks that uniquely apply to the system, but instead to enumerate a comprehensive set of both existing and novel attacks that need to be addressed in order to improve the security of the system.
-Along with the novel attacks, such as the ones related to the complexity of natural language processing in our case, which we later uncover in our taxonomy, existing attacks that uniquely apply to the system may also require development of new concepts and framework for mitigation.
-Listing both existing and novel attacks is also crucial because the consumers of an attack taxonomy may not be security experts, they may be experts in another domain, including NLP experts or product managers trying to make prioritization decisions.
+The goal of threat modeling is to not just reveal novel attacks that uniquely apply to the system, but instead to enumerate a comprehensive set of both existing and novel attacks that need to be addressed in order to improve the security of the system.
+Along with the novel attacks, such as the ones related to the complexity of natural language processing in our case (which we later uncover in our taxonomy), existing attacks that uniquely apply to the system may also require development of new concepts for mitigation.
+Listing both existing and novel attacks is also crucial because the consumers of an attack taxonomy may not be security experts, they may be experts in another domain, including NLP or product managers making prioritization decisions.

 We also stress that our objective is to highlight the potential for a broad set of attacks to manifest in practice, in contrast to demonstrating the existence or feasibility of a select few attacks in the existing implementations of LLM platforms.
 Put differently, LLMs are relatively a new area of research and we intend to advance the understanding of LLM-based ecosystems.
 Our contribution could be considered \textit{as a lens} that the research community can leverage to research specific issues in LLM-based systems, examples of which could include demonstrating the feasibility or existence of attacks, researching defenses to mitigate security issues, or improving LLM-based systems in other ways.
 It is also noteworthy that because of the lack of trust relationships between stakeholders of a system, some attacks (e.g., Risk~\ref{attack:CredentialExfiltration} in our case) may be obvious and need not be concretely demonstrated.